jpllosa/practice/README.txt

 how to do the issue thing in git? start an issue via github.com close an issure by adding "Closes #<issue number>" in the commit message.

+readme already reaches column number 70 with line number 11 and 14.  in fact, they even passed it.